-- At the planning stage, the survey should be planned to use the minimum amount of energy necessary, minimize the amount of energy that propagates horizontally and minimize the amount of energy at frequency levels above those necessary for the purpose of the study; - Avoid displacing aggregations of marine mammals and sea turtles, including threatened or endangered species under Schedule 1 of SARA (i.e. North Atlantic right whale, Sei whale, Blue whale, Belgua, Northern bottlenose whale and the Leatherback turtle), from breeding, feeding, or diverting them from a known migration route or corridor; - A safety zone will be established (within a radius of at least 500 m as measured from the centre of the air source array); - The operator will shut down the airgun array if a species at risk is observed within a 500 m radius of the array; - The survey vessel will implement a 30-minute ramp-up procedure by gradually increasing the number of sleeves fired simultaneously within an array; - Use of an environmental observer during the geohazard surveys to observe the safety zone; - Implementation of a marine mammal monitoring program according to the protocol described in ESRF Report #156 Recommended Seabird and Marine Mammal Observation Protocols for Atlantic Canada (2004), as outlined in the C-NLOPB guidelines (C-NLOPB 2008); - Use of cetacean detection technology if the whole safety zone is not visible to the environmental observer or during periods of reduced visibility; - When seismic surveying associated with the geohazard survey ceases during line changes, maintenance, or any other operational reason, the array must be shut down completely or reduced to a single source element; - Ship operations will adhere to Annex I of the International Convention for the Prevention of Pollution from Ships (MARPOL 73/78); - Solid waste will be transported to shore; and
+- At the planning stage, the survey should be planned to use the minimum amount of energy necessary, minimize the amount of energy that propagates horizontally and minimize the amount of energy at frequency levels above those necessary for the purpose of the study; - Avoid displacing aggregations of marine mammals and sea turtles, including threatened or endangered species under Schedule 1 of SARA (i.e. north Atlantic right whale, blue whale, beluga whale, northern bottlenose whale and the leatherback turtle) from breeding, feeding, or diverting them from a known migration route or corridor; - A safety zone will be established (within a radius of 500 m as measured from the centre of the air source array); - The operator will shut down the airgun array if a marine mammal or sea turtle listed as endangered or threatened on Schedule 1 of SARA or any other marine mammal or sea turtle identified in the environment assessment as a species which there could be significant adverse effects, is observed within a 500 m radius of the array; - The survey vessel will implement a 30-minute ramp-up procedure by gradually increasing the number of sleeves fired simultaneously within an array; - Use of an qualified observer (s), trained as a marine mammal observer (MMO), during the geohazard surveys to observe the safety zone for a minimum of 30 minutes prior to the start up of the air source array; - Use of cetacean detection technology if the whole safety zone is not visible to the MMO or during periods of reduced visibility; and - When seismic surveying associated with the geohazard survey ceases during line changes, maintenance, or any other operational reason, the array must be shut down completely or reduced to a single source element.